SharmaHimali/AirBnb-Newyork/README.md

 ![Alt text](New-York-City-Brooklyn-Bridge-Panorama-Juergen-Roth-2.jpg)

-This project performs Exploratory Data Analysis (EDA) on New York Airbnb data to uncover trends and patterns in rental listings.
-We use libraries like Pandas, Numpy, Matplotlib, Seabornfor cleaning, visualization, and analysis.
+This project performs **Exploratory Data Analysis (EDA)** on New York Airbnb data to uncover trends and patterns in rental listings.
+We use libraries like **Pandas, Numpy, Matplotlib, Seaborn** for cleaning, visualization, and analysis.

 **Objective**
 The goal of this project is to: